What Does a Personal Injury Lawyer Do?

 A few examples of personal injury case types

-As a personal injury attorney, you’ll handle a broad spectrum of injury-related cases including the following—each of which comes with its own complexities:
+As a personal injury attorney, you’ll handle a broad spectrum of personal injury-related cases including the following—each of which comes with its own complexities:

 Type of PI case Complexities involved